Lemonade Recipe With Honey and Ginger

 Lemons are actually considered a superfood and contain plenty of healthy properties, such as Vitamin C, B6, and A, as well as minerals and other beneficial compounds.
 They also contain flavonoids, which are helpful antioxidants that can assist your body in numerous ways.

 While most store-bought lemonades are high in sugar, fresh lemonade is one of the most versatile drinks you can make from home.
 Our recipe combines fresh lemons with a touch of honey-ginger infusion to hit your sweet spot in the best type of way.
+Want to spice it up a little?
+Try creating your own lemonade using our Hot Peach Honey recipe!

 Try our lemonade recipe with honey and ginger now or check out another refreshing infused lemonade inspired by linalool flavours in the video by our friend @annie_llew below!